B i o g r a p h y

 -San Francisco Chronicle

 To start the 2019-2020 season, Stephanie will make her house debut with San Francisco Opera singing the role of Stéphano in Gounod's, Roméo et Juliette.
 She then returns to Staatsoper Hamburg to reprise the role of Dorabella in Così fan tutte.
 Another house and role debut follows in Tel Aviv where Stephanie will perform Idamante in Mozart's, Idomeneo.
 She will then join the Metropolitan Opera to cover Angelina in La Cenerentola.
-Finally, she closes her season with Anne Teresa De Keersmaeker's Paris production of Così fan tutte with both Opera Vlaanderen and Opéra National de Paris.
+Finally, she closes her season with Anne Teresa De Keersmaeker's Paris production of Così fan tutte with Opéra National de Paris.

 Last season, Stephanie made house debuts with Staatsoper Hamburg, Staatsoper Stuttgart, and the Bochumer Symphoniker.
 She also returned to the Deutsche Oper Berlin for Il Barbiere di Siviglia and the Atlanta Symphony for Beethoven's 9th Symphony.